Best Practices For Creating the Types of Contests That Your Audience Will Love

 When you also consider that presenting your rules visually makes it more likely that people will at least skim over them before entering your contest, it’s easy to see why this is such a good idea.

 In the end, it’s no secret that the digital marketing era we’re currently living in can best be summed up by a single word: engagement.
-Beyond creating conversions or sales, your job is producing as much engagement between an audience and your brand.
+Beyond creating conversions or sales, your job produces as much engagement between an audience and your brand.

-Especially when it comes to social media activity that so many companies rely on these days, contests are one of the best opportunities you have to do precisely that.
+Especially when it comes to social media activity that many companies rely on these days, contests are one of the best opportunities you have to do precisely.
 Plus, they’re the gift that keeps on giving – once one successful contest is in the books, you can immediately get started on the next one.